 Before the 1830s, people had much different views of how children should be treated than we do today.
 Young children were seen as miniature adults that needed correcting, and play was a frivolous waste of time.
 Friedrich Fröbel’s ideas were revolutionary.
 Let children learn through “through creative, imaginative, and spontaneous play.”
 Under his mentor Johann Heinrich Pestalozzi whole motto was “Learning by head, hand and heart”.
 Froebel developed plans for education.
 He started by creating toys and writing education pamphlets.

 In 1837 he developed his first school a “care, playing and activity institute for small children” in Bad Blankenburg, Germany.
-3 years later it was called Kindergarten.
+On June 28, 1840, he opened the doors for the first Kindergarten.
 The emphasis of the school was on “free work” which basically meant the children would learn about the world by exploring, playing, singing and gardening.
 He encouraged learning through stories and observing nature… and he created the idea of “circle time” (I love circle time!)

 Because he felt small manipulative blocks and puzzles were essential to understanding how the world worked, he created a serious of “toys which he called Froebel Gifts, or Fröbelgaben” that would be introduced to children during the appropriate period of their development A soft, hand sized ball, a wooden cube and ball set, and then moving on to building blocks… all specifically designed to introduce the child’s brain to the 3 dimensional world in a way that they could control and fully grasp.